muggy8/improbable/have-and-havenot/xitrO31z.md

 I wasn't sure if I understood much of what Phanna said at all.

-This definately wasn't the first time I felt this way.
+This definitely wasn't the first time I felt this way.

 Phanna might as well be speaking complete gibberish by the end.